Common furniture beetle

 Native to Europe, common furniture beetles are an introduced pest of non-native pines and some hardwood timbers.
 They are found mainly in imported furniture and occasionally pine timber buildings in Queensland.

-In Queensland, four species of anobiid beetles (Family: Anobiidae) may be found in or around buildings; Queensland pine beetles and common furniture beetles, native to Europe, are economically significant, while pine bark anobiids and cigarette beetles are not very important.
+In Queensland, four species of anobiid beetles (Family: Anobiidae) may be found in or around buildings; Queensland pine beetles and common furniture beetles are economically significant, while pine bark anobiids and cigarette beetles are not very important.

 Improved building practices for timber constructions have reduced the risk of attack and reports of damage.